 Children who do not have bothersome symptoms of celiac disease often find it hard to follow a strict gluten-free diet.
 Indeed, some doctors have questioned the need for a gluten-free diet in people without symptoms.
 However, most experts recommend a strict gluten-free diet for all children with celiac disease, whether or not the child has symptoms, for the following reasons:

-- Some children with celiac disease have vitamin or nutrient deficiencies, even if they feel well.
+●Some children with celiac disease develop vitamin or nutrient deficiencies, even if they feel well.
 If untreated, these deficiencies can cause problems (such as anemia due to iron deficiency or bone loss due to vitamin D deficiency).
 People with celiac disease who do not follow a strict gluten-free diet are more likely to have certain health problems as adults, including osteoporosis (thinning of bones) and having babies with lower birth weight.

-- Strictly following a gluten-free diet sometimes helps improve a child's energy and sense of well-being even if the child does not have obvious symptoms.
+●Strictly following a gluten-free diet usually helps improve a child's energy and sense of well-being even if the child does not have obvious symptoms.

-Monitoring during treatment — After starting a gluten-free diet, most children begin to feel better within two weeks.
+Monitoring during treatment — After starting a gluten-free diet, most children begin to feel better within a few weeks.

-About six months after starting a gluten-free diet, the child's doctor or nurse might perform a blood test to test the antibody levels.
+About six months after starting a gluten-free diet, the child's doctor or nurse might repeat a blood test to test the tTG antibody levels.
 The antibody level should be lower, or even disappear, as the child improves and continues to avoid gluten.

-A repeat biopsy is not usually necessary if the child's symptoms improve and the antibody levels decrease once a gluten-free diet is started.
+A repeat biopsy of the small intestine is not usually necessary if the child's symptoms improve and the antibody levels decrease once a gluten-free diet is started.
 A repeat biopsy or other tests may be recommended if symptoms do not improve or if antibody levels remain elevated.

 LIFE WITH CELIAC DISEASE

-Parents of children who are newly diagnosed with celiac disease will need to speak to their child's teacher or day care provider about the condition, what foods are safe, and what to do in case of illness.
+Parents of children who are newly diagnosed with celiac disease will need to speak to their child's teacher or day care provider about the condition, what foods are safe, and what to do in case of inadvertent exposure to gluten.

-Other common concerns include what to do when traveling, at parties, at school, and at sleep-away camp.
+Other common concerns include what to do when eating out, traveling, at parties, at school, and at sleep-away camp.
 Several of the websites listed below include written information about celiac disease and the gluten-free diet for teachers and school staff.
-(See 'Professional level lnformation' below.)
+(See 'Professional level information' below.)

 Celiac disease is a lifelong condition.
-Currently, there is no cure for celiac disease, although avoiding gluten probably prevents all complications of celiac disease.
+There is no cure for celiac disease, although avoiding gluten probably prevents all complications of celiac disease.

 Because children with celiac disease might have an increased risk of certain infections, a vaccination is recommended to reduce the risk of pneumococcal infections (like pneumonia).
 The vaccine is given just once.
-(See "Patient information: Pneumonia prevention (Beyond the Basics)".)
+(See "Patient education: Pneumonia prevention in adults (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION